 This is due to a number of reasons, including evidence and data limitations; it is too difficult to include gender in the face of other competing emergency priorities; and limited political support or acceptability of promoting equality and women’s empowerment.

 Humanitarian emergency support takes place in response to a wide range of crises, such as armed conflicts, seasonal stress, economic crises and health epidemics.
-Shock or crisis response is often thought of as only the first few days’ life-saving response, but there are other stages.
+Shock or crisis response is often thought of as only the first few days’ life-saving response, b

 The vast majority of shocks that require some sort of response in Malawi are climate-related.
 In some cases, climate adaptation funds might be channelled into shock sensitive, social protection programmes.